 Where it all starts, cocoa nibs.
 You can buy these raw at a place like Whole Foods.

-real chocolate2cocoa butter + cocoa solids = real chocolate (bottom left)
+cocoa butter + cocoa solids = real chocolate (bottom left)

 vegetable fats + cocoa solids = chocolate-flavored confectionery coating (top left)